skipoleschris/axon-testing/README.md

 ### Experiment 1 - Create a locally handled command

-This should always work as the command is dispatched and handled by the initator.
+This should always work as the command is dispatched and handled by the initiator.

 ### Experiment 2 - Create a remotely handled command while no basic service is running